-All eligible contestants and alternates notified by the ASCA Business Office wishing to compete must complete an official entry form and send it via email and with the appropriate entry fees (except for the alternates who will pay when they become eligible) to the ASCA Business Office.
-This confirmation of intent to compete must be postmarked received no later than July 15th of the competition Finals year.
+This confirmation of intent to compete entry form must be received no later than July 15th of the Finals year.
 The ASCA Business Office will send all entries of the Rally Finals to the Nationals Committee by the close of entries for that year's ASCA Nationals.
-Effective June 1, 2024, for the 2023-2024 qualifying year.
+Effective April 27, 2025, for the 2025 Finals.